Lab 2: Asset Inventories and Site-Maps

 • Prototype - where we add interactions to our prototypes.
 We’ll look at this next week.

-6. In this region to you can modify some details about your selected objects.
+12. In this region to you can modify some details about your selected objects.
 This will update depending on the context of the object selected. e.g. if we have selected text, we will see options like for fonts and text aligning.
 If we have selected a rectangle, we can modify properties such as the outline color, thickness, and fill color and opacity.

 Note, Figma has a mode specially designed for doing quick diagrams like SiteMaps, which is called the FigJam.
 However, I want you to build your skills using the Design workflow, so we will work there for this portion of the lab!
+Some things will be more difficult in this mode, but that’s okay.

 Quickly sketch up a sitemap: